-If you feel your hair stand on end, drop to your knees, bend forward, and put your hands on your knees.
-Do not lie flat on the ground.
+- If you feel your hair stand on end, drop to your knees, bend forward, and put your hands on your knees.

 A note for boats:

-If thunderstorms are forecast, do not go out.
-Get back to land and safe shelter as soon as skies are threatening or you hear thunder.
+Do not go out on the boat if thunderstorms are forecast.
+Return to land and a safe shelter as soon as skies are threatening or right when you hear thunder.

-If you are caught in a storm, stay away from all metal and electrical parts—including your radio (unless it is an emergency).
-Go into the boat’s cabin or, in a boat with no cabin, drop anchor and get as low as possible.
+If you are caught in a storm, stay away from all metal and electrical parts, including your radio (unless it is an emergency).
+Move into the boat’s cabin, or if you're in a boat with no cabin, then drop anchor and get as low as possible.

 Helping a Lightning Strike Victim